londelec/leandcxmlman/source/sections/Annexes/AnalogValueProcessing.rst

    :caption: AI scaling calculator
    :latex-tip: Interactive scaling attribute calculator can be found in the current HTML manual

-Range calculator shown below enables to calculate :xmlref:`Offset` and :xmlref:`Coeff` attribute values based on ranges of analog values before and after scaling.
+Range calculator shown below enables to calculate :ref:`xmlattr-IEC10xmaAIOffset` and :ref:`xmlattr-IEC10xmaAICoeff` attribute values based on ranges of analog values before and after scaling.
 The range of values before scaling takes place (e.g. range of values expected to be received from outstation) have to be entered into 'Input Range' boxes and the range of resulting values (e.g. expected from leandc) have to be entered into 'Output Range' boxes.
-'Calculate' button will update :xmlref:`Offset` and :xmlref:`Coeff` attributes of the scaling calculator above.
+'Calculate' button will update :ref:`xmlattr-IEC10xmaAIOffset` and :ref:`xmlattr-IEC10xmaAICoeff` attributes of the scaling calculator above.
 Updated attributes will be highlighted yellow.

 .. include-html:: ../_html/AIcalc.html